anurag77396/Angular_crud/README.md

 To run this project

-step 1 Download and extract the zip file. step 2 Open project directory on terminal. step 3 npm install step 4 ng serve
+Step 1 :- Download and extract the zip file.
+Step 2 :- Open project directory in terminal.
+Step 3 :- npm install
+Step 4 :- ng serve

 There you go....